← All essays

 No text, signs, labels, panels, borders, UI, logos, or dense texture.

 That sounds fussy because it needed to be fussy.
+I was going to be generating a lot of images.

 I had to learn to prompt for the thing after the next transformation, not just the thing the model returns.